jackwanders/GalleryView/README.txt

 CREATING/USING CUSTOM NAVIGATION THEMES
 ---------------------------------
-GalleryView comes with four themes by default:
+GalleryView comes with two themes by default:
 	- dark
 	- light